jmpinit/1k-op/README.md

 # 1K-OP

-It wants to be a little device that you pull out of your pocket to write little audio-visual demos with.
-A toy and a talisman, I want to embody in it a little bit of the deep joy and obsession that draws me to computers.
+A little programmable computer-toy for your pocket.
+I hope that it contains a little bit of the deep joy and obsession that I have for computers.

 The hardware provides a little display and speaker for output, and 8 buttons for input.